-You’ll undertake a termite inspection during the regular home maintenance or during home purchase processes – but it has a range of challenges.
+You’ll undertake a termite inspection during the regular home maintenance or home purchase processes – but it has many challenges.

 Details: Average Termite Inspection Cost?

 Caution: the termite inspector must be experienced, licensed, insured, and bonded.
 So, what’s the average termite inspection cost?

 As an estate closing cost, the termite inspection costs will be about $60 to $150, plus this will also give you a WDO (Wood-Destroying) Report with two sections.